Blog/virtual-assistant-services

 Most VA agencies and platforms offer tiered monthly packages based on hours per month.
 The basic breakdown looks like this:

 Understanding the monthly cost is only half the picture.
-What matters more is what that package realistically gets done.
+What matters more is what the package realistically gets done.

 Full-time (160 hrs/month): This is where the relationship changes.
-A full-time VA becomes a real operational resource -- not just a task executor but someone who knows your systems, anticipates needs, and handles the full breadth of your administrative and support work.
-Businesses that move from part-time to full-time arrangements typically report 40-60% more task volume handled without additional management time from them.
+A full-time VA becomes a real operational resource - not just a task executor but someone who knows your systems, anticipates needs, and handles the full breadth of your administrative and support work.
+Businesses that move to full-time arrangements typically report 40-60% more task volume handled without additional management time from them.

 Dedicated vs. Shared Monthly Packages